replicaJunction/replicaJunction.github.io/_posts/2016-08-18-installing-applications-with-psadt-part2.md

 }
 {% endhighlight %}

-The variable $Is64Bit is a variable defined by PSADT that reflects whether we are running on a 64-bit system or not.
+The variable $Is64Bit is another variable defined by PSADT that reflects whether we are running on a 64-bit system or not.
 This allows us to set the correct Registry entries for both 32-bit and 64-bit systems.
-Check out the Toolkit's own guide to learn about all of these built-in variables - they can save a lot of your own time.
+Check out the Toolkit's own guide (the Word document included with the toolkit) to learn about all of these built-in variables - they can save a lot of your own time.

 Why are we using Set-RegistryKey instead of PowerShell's native Set-ItemProperty?
 Same reasons discussed in part 1 regarding Execute-Process: it provides all the extensive toolkit logging and error checking we would have to write ourselves if we used Set-ItemProperty.
 Set-RegistryKey also properly handles HKEY_LOCAL_MACHINE instead of forcing us to use the PSProvider path HKLM:\, which is a bit easier on the eyes.